Existing Light Exposure Metering

 Fig 3.
 Brightnesses.
 The palm of my hand is twice as bright as the back of my hand.

-In a very real sense the human eye is also an imager and it also counts photons to determine the relative brightness of an object.
+In a very real sense the human eye is also a sensor and it also counts photons to determine the relative brightness of an object.
 One of the rules of thumb used in photography is that the palm of a Caucasian hand is twice as bright as a grey card (non-Caucasians should experiment, but the difference is not great).
 In the above photo the back of my hand happens to be very close to the brightness of a grey card; the background is very nearly white; and the navy sleeves are very nearly black.

 The catch is that, while the palm of my hand happens to reflect twice as many photons as does the back of my hand right next to it, the palm will not appear to be anything near twice as bright to the eye.
 Let's say that we use a light meter on my palm and get a reading of 1000 candles and a reading on the back of my hand shows 500 candles.
 This doubling in brightness is called a one stop change (for historical reasons).
-The entire scene ranges 4 stops from the left sleeve that is ¼ the brightness of the back of my hand to the off-white background that is 2½ times the brightness of the back of my hand, and 16 times the brightness of the sleeve.
+The entire scene ranges four stops from the left sleeve that is ¼ the brightness of the back of my hand to the pale blue background that is 2½ times the brightness of the back of my hand, and 16 times the brightness of the sleeve.
 This 16-fold increase in brightness, however, appears as a four-shade (four Zones) change to the eye.
 And the difference between back of hand and palm is a one-shade difference.
 The eye compresses brightnesses according to a logarithmic curve, and a print reflects that compression.

 If we could all go around taking pictures of grey cards and nothing but grey cards metering would be child's play.
 Let's examine how this is done in detail; it will form an excellent foundation for metering more complex scenes.